 Effective July 1, 2005, Cottage was formed as a captive insurer to provide professional liability insurance for the Group.
 Cottage is a wholly owned subsidiary of the System, which was formed in the Cayman Islands.
-The primary layer of professional and general liability insurance coverage is self-insured through Cottage and the secondary layer is fully reinsured through a commercial carrier.
+The primary layer of professional and general liability insurance coverage is self-insured through Cottage and the secondary layer is fully reinsured through several highly rated commercial carriers.